conie151/conie151.github.io/posts/Notes/theAbsoluteBeginner'sGuideToCybersecurity.md

 >**_Key Takeaway:_**
 > - Social Engineering: The art of Manipulating, Influencing, or decieving people in order to gain unauthorized access to information or systems (targeting the _human element._)
 > - Mitnick emphasized the ease of gaining access to private services both physically and online by tricking people into willingly or unknowingly give the nescessary information away.
-Tricks include exploiting the human curiousity for phishing or spamming, exploiting Authority and COmpliance to pose as someone with a high respect due, and taking advantage of company privacy blunders, such as picking up sensitive information unproperly discarded outside large company facilities.
+Tricks include exploiting the human curiousity for phishing or spamming, exploiting Authority and Compliance to pose as someone with a high respect due, and taking advantage of company privacy blunders, such as picking up sensitive information unproperly discarded outside large company facilities.

 <br>